 Worms, Pacific Northwest

-The Dew Worm is found in great numbers all along the coast of BC.
+The Dew Worm is found in great numbers all along the Pacific Northwest Coast.
 They are a common species of earthworm that is active at night but will also come to the surface during wet or rainy weather and crawl about.
 They will often leave casts on the surface which make lawns bumpy and uneven.
 Dew worms are more common on older, shaded or heavily watered lawns.

 Dew worms are extremely valuable in creating topsoil and maintaining soil fertility.
 Earthworm castings, or excrement, are richer in minerals than the soil which the earthworm has swallowed.